 - Professional & Popular Writing

 Students in this program may choose to continue their education by earning a graduate degree.
 The following degrees/certificates may be of interest to graduates from the Bachelor of Arts in Recording & Audio Arts program:

 Application & Portfolio Information

-No audition is required for the Bachelor of Arts in Recording & Audio Arts; however, students must submit a portfolio and attend an on-campus interview.
+No audition is required for the Bachelor of Arts in Collaborative Audio Arts; however, students must submit a portfolio and attend an on-campus interview.

 Prospective recording & audio arts majors will complete an interview.
 The purpose of the interview is to assess the applicant’s oral communication skill, current work, and other elements that may contribute to success in the profession.

 Applicants to the program must upload the follow items to the online audition form at least two weeks before the audition date: